Rita Meyer

 Rita C. Meyer (born 1951) is an American politician who served as Wyoming State Auditor from 2007 to 2011.
 Instead of seeking a second term as auditor in 2010, Meyer ran unsuccessfully as a candidate in the 2010 Wyoming gubernatorial election.
-She lost by approximately seven hundred votes to fellow Republican Matt Mead in the primary election held on August 17, 2010.
+She lost by approximately 700 votes, garnering 29,605 votes to fellow Republican Matt Mead's 30,308 in the primary election held on August 17, 2010.

 Early life and education

 Meyer lived near Johnstown in Brown County in northern Nebraska.
 In 1977, the family moved to Centennial, Wyoming.
-Meyer attended the University of Wyoming and holds an MBA from Regis University in Denver, Colorado, and a Master’s in National Resource Strategy from National Defense University in Washington, D.C.
+Meyer attended the University of Wyoming and holds an MBA from Regis University in Denver, Colorado, and a Master's in National Resource Strategy from National Defense University in Washington, D.C.

 Professional career

 From 1998 to 2002, Meyer was the Chief of Staff to Wyoming Governor Jim Geringer.
 She also served on the University of Wyoming Board of Trustees and as head of the Service Academy Nomination Committee for Senator Malcolm Wallop.